 By this time, Berto had already touched up the routed edges of the plywood sheets I missed and drilled them.
 He and Katie began digging a small trench around the stall where the plywood sheets would be sunk into the ground, only a few inches deep.
 Teri's parents called then, in the middle of the day.
 I heard Teri answer the phone from inside the barn.

 "Yeah, we're at the barn today working on the new stall.
-Me and Ash and Katie and Berto.
-Uh huh.
-Actually, we're dying out here so we'd love some."

 She came into the run and asked, "What do you guys want from Eegees?
 My parents are bringing lunch."